ImNotStealth/DeezerRP/README.md

 * Check at the top of your Discord window if the plugin isn't saying that there's an error.
 If you have one it should look like this and you should check your settings in case you missed a step.

 ![Error Banner](ReadMeAssets/rp_error.png)

+* Obviously if you have any issues, make an issue or a pull request and I'll try to look into it!